hardkiller2565123123/SouthParkFrameWork/README.md

 ## Disclaimer

+And Yes AI was helped with this project so what deal with it if you dont like it then dont use the Mod

 This project is for research, learning, and modding purposes only.

 No game files or copyrighted assets are included.